nk4456542/Basic-ToDo-WebApp/README.md

 # Setup

-1.Clone the Repo
+  1. Clone the Repo
   2. Open the html file in the browser